Establishing an Expense Report Policy In NetSuite

 Wondering where to start?
 Below, we’ll explore how to institute expense report policies in NetSuite and what they should include to operate successfully for you and your team.

-What is an Expense Report Policy?
+What Is an Expense Report Policy?

 An expense report policy functions as a set of guidelines for what constitutes an approvable expense.
 These guidelines help both your employees and accounting department determine whether an expense is reimbursable or not.